2022 Houston Astros season: April

 On April 25, the Rangers won the opener to hand the Astros their fifth defeat in six games, after Adolis García's bases-clearing double in the seventh inning rallied Texas to a 6–2 win.
-Yordan Álvarez homered for the Astros, Kyle Tucker hit a two-run single, and starter Framber Valdez allowed one unearned run over six innings.
+Yordan Alvarez homered for the Astros, Kyle Tucker hit a two-run single, and starter Framber Valdez allowed one unearned run over six innings.
 Jake Odorizzi (1–2) started and won on April 26, ending a 10-game winless streak spanning since last August.
 He allowed one hit and two total baserunners.
 Tucker homered and drove in three runners.
 On April 27, Cristian Javier won his season starting debut; in five innings, he allowed two runs, four hits, and two walks.
 Tucker hit a three-run double in the fifth inning to score the decisive runs for a 4–3 final score.
 Matijevic received his first career start in the major leagues, manning first base on April 27.
 On Auril 28, Rangers starter Martín Pérez took a perfect game into the seventh inning until a leadoff double by Chas McCormick.
 Tucker, pinch hitting in the eighth inning, again hit a home run that provided the margin of victory for the Astros, 3–2.